 There is no one website or statistics to follow; instead, we invite the applicant to substantiate for the Scholarship Committee why she or he believes that the selected academic program is a top academic degree program globally.
 For this, you can refer to rankings, articles from reputable publications or journals, references or interviews from renowned experts in the field referring to the degree program as top-ranked, and so on.
 These are simply examples; you are more than welcome to provide any material for consideration by the Scholarship Committee that you believe proves this point.

 If I already received a Huys scholarship, should I reapply for my next year of studies?
 If so, will the application and evaluation processes be the same?

 Yes and yes.
 A Huys Scholarship for an academic year does not guarantee a Huys Scholarship for succeeding years.
 Huys Scholars should reapply for successive years and will be considered on the same basis as other applicants.

 Can I apply for more than one type of scholarship?
-For example, can I apply to both the general Huys Scholarship and the John Aroutiounian scholarship?
+For example, can I apply to both the general Huys Scholarship and the Armenian Studies Scholarship?

 No. We ask applicants to apply to one scholarship –- the one that they find most relevant to their situation.
 All the applications for the John Aroutiounian scholarship will be considered for the Huys scholarship (general) too.